franorozco15/Active-Directory-Lab/README.md

 </p>

 <h1>On-premises Active Directory Deployed using Oracle VirtualBox</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Oracle VirtualBox Virtual Machines.
+This tutorial outlines the implementation of on-premises Active Directory within Oracle VirtualBox virtual machines.
 We use two VMs to simulate an enterprise enviornment.
 One VM as a domain controller and the other as a client machine.
 We are using VirtualBox specifically because it allows us to create VMs and place them within the same virtual network.<br />

 <h2>Video Demonstration</h2>